-- Start from all fours - in a tabletop position.
+- To come into Cow pose, start from all fours in a tabletop position.
 Your knees under your hips and wrists under your shoulders or slightly forwards of them.

 - Spread your fingers, root down through the base of the fingers and press your fingers on the mat.

 - On an inhalation, lower the belly, lift your chest, tailbone pointing up and look up.

 - Exhale, come back into your neutral ‘tabletop’ position.

 - If you’re not used to putting weight through your hands start with some wrist and hand warm-up exercises first:

 - Rotate your wrists and then shake your hands out.